 The closing chapter is concerned with syntax (pp. 148-191), presenting a clear description of the syntactic functions of cases, ways of expressing basic clauses, lucidly characterizing especially the syntactic function of the object which, in this group of languages, is on the same syntactic level in transitive constructions as the subject and the predicate.
-A considerable part of the chapter deals with word order, the effect of its change on the mode of presentation of nominal parts of speech in the function of wellow.
+A considerable part of the chapter deals with word order, the effect of its change on the mode of presentation of nominal parts of speech in the function of members of clauses.
+An inseparable part of these issues is also the question of valence.
 The author describes this in relation to the basic syntactic structures, and also against the background of verbal forms in the various types of conjugation (the present, the aorist and the perfect type).
 An organic part of this chapter is also a description of the modality of Georgian sentence and an analysis of the complex and compound sentence system.
 The chapter is concluded with a characteristic of the negative, and ways of expressing it.

 Heinz Fähnrich's Kurze Grammatik der georgischen Sprache is in reality a short encyclopaedic work on the system and structure of the Georgian language.
 The author's conception and his manner of explication reside in conciseness and lucidity.
 The topic of the Georgian language, particularly the structure of Georgian verbs, is processed systematically.
 The author's design is not to teach the reader to speak Georgian, but to provide him with exhaustive information on its linguistic system.
 In explaining the various phenomena, this grammar of Georgian takes support in transliterated forms of its phonological structures, grammatical shapes and sentences.
 With the exception of the introductory systematic table, we find in it no forms written in Georgian writing, nor exercises for improving our knowledge of the language.
 This speaks for the author's own design to create a short work of a succinct, pithy nature, encyclopaedic in character.
-H. Fähnrich has succeeded in implementing this design and has thus contributed to a deeper knowledge of the linguistic system of Georgian and to its propagation abroad.
+H. Fähnrich has succeeded in